rizinorg/rizin/DEVELOPERS.md

 * See .clang-format for automated indentation

-* Use the rizin types instead of the ones in stdint, which are known to cause some portability issues.
+* Use the Rizin types instead of the ones in stdint, which are known to cause some portability issues.
 So, instead of uint8_t, use ut8, etc..

 * Never ever use `%lld` or `%llx`.
 This is not portable.
 Always use the PFMT64x